Skip to main content

 Customization Instructions

-With your KOR system now up and running, it's time to customize it to your liking.
-You can modify settings like your unit's name and color scheme either through our easy-to-use User Interface or via SL dialog menus.
+You can modify settings like your unit’s name and color scheme through the User Interface or via Second Life dialog menus.
+For a detailed understanding of KOR’s Menu Structure, see the menu structure guide.

 Alternative Access Methods